AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 ### WhatsApp messages

-#### Prerequisites
+>[!PREREQUISITES]
+>

-1. Make sure the [WhatsApp channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/whatsapp-channel/set-up-whatsapp-channel) has been configured.
+> 1. Make sure the [WhatsApp channel](https://experienceleague.adobe.com/en/docs/journey-optimizer-learn/tutorials/configuration/channel-configuration/whatsapp-channel/set-up-whatsapp-channel) has been configured.
-2. Ensure that customer profiles and audiences are ready for targeting.
+> 2. Ensure that customer profiles and audiences are ready for targeting.

 #### Tutorials